mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    #define SK_PORT     3000 or whatever you have defined on SignalK server
    #define SK_TOKEN    "your_token"
    ```
+4. Connect CMPS14 and optionally LCD to the I2C pins of your ESP32 board
-4. Connect and power up the device with the USB cable
+5. Connect and power up the ESP32 with the USB cable
-5. Compile and upload with Arduino IDE (ESP tools and required libraries installed)
+6. Compile and upload with Arduino IDE (ESP tools and required libraries installed)
-6. Open browser --> navigate to ESP32 ip-address for configuration page (make sure you are in the same network with the ESP32).
+7. Open browser --> navigate to ESP32 webserver's ip-address for web UI (make sure you are in the same network with the ESP32)

 Calibration procedure is documented on CMPS14 [datasheet](https://www.robot-electronics.co.uk/files/cmps14.pdf)

 ## Todo

-- Replace the timers within `loop()` with separate tasks on core 0 and 1
+- Replace the timers within `loop()` with separate tasks on pinned to core 0 and 1 to improve performance

+## Debug

+Long term observations on release v1.0.0 running on SH-ESP32 board, LCD connected, wifi connected, SignalK server up/down randomly:

+- Free heap memory (from ´ESP.getFreeHeap()`): approximately 160 kB (60 %) free, total being 277 kB - does not vary that much
+- Loop runtime exponential moving average (alpha 0.01): approximately 990 microseconds
+- Loop task free stack (from `uxTaskGetStackHighWaterMark(NULL)`): stays below 4300 bytes

 ## Credits

 Developed and tested using:

-- SH-ESP32 board
+- SH-ESP32 board Rev 2.2.1
 - ESP32 platform on Arduino IDE 2.3.6
 - CMPS14 datasheet
 - SignalK specification